kenjiefx/scratch-php/docs/pages/apis/extensions.md

 To listen to events, define a method within your `ExtensionClass` and annotate it with the `Kenjiefx\ScratchPHP\App\Events\ListensTo` attribute.
 Pass the event class reference as the argument to the attribute.

-You can find all available event classes at the following link:
+You can find all available event classes at the [Events documentation page.](http://127.0.0.1:7743/apis/events.html)

 ```php
 <?php